CPSSD/paranoid/ic/README.md

 usage can be read in the icclient directory.

 ## icserver
-icserver is used to liten for messages from clients.
+icserver is used to listen for messages from clients.

 usage can be read in the icserver directory